 Sleep expert Dr. Michael Breus PhD. appeared on CBS This Morning recently and talked about blue light exposure, and how to manage it.
 He included some new things our ancestors never had to think about:

 - Blutein contains lutein and zeaxanthin.
 Research suggests these may help strengthen the eye’s natural ability to block blue light and protect the retina against macular degeneration.
 The eye has its own blue-light shield—it’s called the retinal pigment epithelium, a thin layer of cells near the retina.

-- HACK YOU AND YOUR BABY’S SLEEP PATTERNS!
-Backed by science and similar to technology used by NASA to help astronauts sleep in outer space, the Nite-Nite Light provides the appearance of darkness at the right wavelength to cue an infant’s internal clock.
+- Similar to the amber bulb just mentioned, the Nite-Nite Light provides the appearance of darkness at the right wavelength to cue an infant’s internal clock.

 - Cyxus Blue Light Filter [Better Sleep] UV Blocking Computer Glasses (for adults on the computer) – Cyxus is an FDA REGISTERED COMPANY.

-Your eyes will adjust to no night lite because our eyes naturally adjust to the dark, but in the event you or a child are uncomfortable with total dark, there is a red spectrum night light available that will not play havoc with your melatonin production.
+Your eyes will adjust to not having a night lite because our eyes naturally adjust to the dark, but in the event you or a child are uncomfortable with total dark, there is a red spectrum night light available that will not play havoc with your melatonin production.